A Conformation-Centric Generative Foundation Model for Linear Polymer Modeling and Design: Results

-Moreover, as polymers are macromolecules formed by the covalent bonding of numerous monomers, their conformations exhibit multiscale characteristics that arise from variations in the number of repeating units incorporated during polymerization.
-In this context, we conduct another evaluation to compare the scalability of various methods when generating polymer conformations at larger scales (i.e., more repeating units).
-Here, considering models are all trained on conformations with approximately 2,000 atoms, we further perform inference to generate conformations with approximately 4,000 atoms by simply doubling the number of repeating units per polymer.
-Meanwhile, we apply the construction pipeline described in Supplementary Information~\ref{SI-sec: datasets} to generate ground‑truth enlarged polymer conformations for evaluation.
-As presented in Table~\ref{tab: exp_conf} (bottom), the natural advantages of masked autoregressive modeling within conformation-centric generative pretraining enable PolyConFM to scale effectively, yielding significant improvements over all baselines across all evaluation metrics, thereby setting itself apart as the most promising method for multiscale polymer conformation generation.
+Moreover, as linear polymers are macromolecules formed through the covalent bonding of monomers into continuous chains, their conformations exhibit multiscale characteristics arising from variations in the number of repeating units incorporated during polymerization.
+In this context, we conduct another dedicated evaluation to compare the scalability of various methods when generating polymer conformations at larger scales (i.e., more repeating units).
+Here, since models are all trained on conformations with approximately 2,000 atoms, we further perform inference to generate conformations with approximately 4,000 atoms by simply doubling the number of repeating units per polymer.
+Meanwhile, we apply the construction pipeline described in Supplementary Information~\ref{SI-sec: datasets} to generate ground‑truth enlarged conformations for performance evaluation.
+As presented in Table~\ref{tab: exp_conf} (bottom), the natural advantages of masked autoregressive modeling within its conformation-centric generative pretraining indeed enable PolyConFM to scale effectively, yielding significant improvements over all baselines across all evaluation metrics, thereby setting it apart as the most promising method for multiscale conformation generation.

 In addition, we present visualization examples of polymer conformations generated by the best baseline and PolyConFM in~\ref{fig: conf_case}, along with expansion experiments and analyses in Supplementary Information~\ref{SI-sec: exp_conf}, to furnish further insights.
-Overall, through conformation-centric generative pretraining, PolyConFM successfully unlocks its conformation generation capability, thereby benefiting downstream tasks through providing global structural information inherent in conformations.
+Overall, through conformation-centric generative pretraining, PolyConFM successfully unlocks its conformation generation capability, thereby providing crucial global structural information for downstream tasks.